 - Be human, be yourself, and don't worry too much about being a perfect presenter - showing a little bit of personality helps fostering a sense of connectedness between the students and the instructors of a course, especially if students take part in it via distance learning.

-Our technical tips for making good quality videos include advice on planning, preparing slides, copyright, choosing a background, what to watch out for when setting up lighting and camera angle, and how to look (and sound!) good in front of the camera.
+This includes advice on getting started, preparing slides, copyright, choosing a background, recording sound, what to watch out for when setting up lighting and camera angle, and tips for delivery and conducting interviews.